geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 The diagram separates the entities into three categories:

 1. "Global-level" entities.
 These entities are defined at the "system-level".
 In other words, they can only be changed by GGC developers, and changes to these entities might involve changes to the source code, the database, and possibly redeployment of the app.
 2. "Chapter-level" entities.
 These are "top-level" entities for any given chapter.
 These entities all include a chapterID field.
 Each user is always associated with a single Chapter, and thus can only "see" the entities with a matching chapterID.
-The Chapter-level entities are global with respect to all the Gardens in the Chapter.
+The Chapter-level entities are visible only to the entities in their Chapter.
+They are normally downloaded and cached in the client application upon login.
 3. "Garden-level" entities.
 These entities are all specific to a single Garden, and include both a chapterID and a gardenID.
+Garden-level entities are only visible to entities within their Chapter.
+In addition, Garden-level entities are only downloaded and cached in the client application when the user explicitly navigates to a Garden's details page.

 This diagram can also be used to understand the relative numbers of entities that a given client must manipulate.
 Each of the "Global-level" entity will have dozens to hundreds of instances, and so it is practical for the client application to cache them locally without a large performance impact.